onap/integration/docs/docs_vCPE_with_Tosca_VNF.rst

 VNF Packages and NS Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-vCPE tosca file url: https://git.onap.org/demo/tree/tosca/
+vCPE tosca file url: https://git.onap.org/demo/tree/tosca/vCPE_F

 5 VNFs are here for the ONAP vCPE use case.
-This VNFD is transformed manually from vCPE heat template.
 The vnf csar file includes Infra, vGW, vBNG, vBRGEMU and vGMUX, and the ns csar file is ns.

 Description
 ~~~~~~~~~~~